mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-08-Identity-Monitoring-and-Auditing/README.md

 Monroe Redstone Technology Group needs visibility into administrative identity actions.

 Delegated access is useful, but it must also be monitored.
-If password resets, user account changes, or directory object modifications are not logged, the organization has weak accountability and poor investigation capability.
+If password resets, user account changes, directory object changes, security group changes, or audit policy changes are not logged, the organization has weak accountability and limited investigation capability.

 This lab addresses the need to:

 - Configure identity-focused audit policy
 - Apply auditing to domain controllers
+- Validate audit policy application
-- Apply object-level auditing to user objects
+- Configure object-level auditing for user objects
-- Generate controlled delegated identity activity
+- Perform controlled identity changes
-- Validate expected security events
+- Validate security events in Event Viewer
 - Improve visibility into administrative identity changes
 - Support audit readiness for regulated environments